second-state/wasmedge-rustsdk-examples/run-wasm-app-from-host/README.md

   cargo build -p wasm-app --target wasm32-wasi --release
   ```

-  If the command runs correctly, `wasm-app.wasm` can be found in the directory of `./target/wasm32-wasi/release/`.
+  If the command runs successfully, `wasm-app.wasm` can be found in the directory of `./target/wasm32-wasi/release/`.

 - Build and run `run-wasm-app`